Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/folder-structure.md

 ---
-description: The folder structure from using `create-lilypad-module`
+description: The folder structure output from using `create-lilypad-module`
 ---

 # Folder Structure